cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/sample-queries.md

 > The CLI commands are in `preview` and will likely change before final release

-- The `kic CLI` implements basic commands to query the `Data Service`
+- The `ds CLI` implements basic commands to query the `Data Service`
 - Additional CLI commands and a web user interface are planned for future releases

 ## Data Service Objects

-The `Data Service` exposes the following entities via a REST/OData interface
+The `Data Service` exposes the following objects via a REST/OData interface

 - Application - represents an application `registered` by an application development team
   - An Application belongs to zero or one Namespace